LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 ### Sensor Temperature Analysis

 The temperature stability of the *TLV493D* with a mean value of *20.68$^{\circ}$C* and a (+sd) of *$\sigma_{t}$=0.53$^{\circ}$C* indicates a consistent trend.
 This implies a constant tendency.
 The close grouping of the measured values around the mean value indicates good stability.
 The confidence interval is expected to be between *20.15$^{\circ}$C* and *21.21$^{\circ}$C*, which indicates a stable and consistent temperature measurement.
-This result is more noisy compared to the temperature stability of the *MMC5603*.
+This result is noisier compared to the temperature stability of the *MMC5603*.
 Both sensors provide an offset to the measured chamber temperature $\mu_{trev}$.

 With an additional measurement run with a different temperature setting of *30.0$^{\circ}$C*, the measured temperature deviations and offsets remains constant.